Staff & Volunteers

-Mrs. LaCroix is in her seventeenth year with the Fort Wayne Children’s Choir.
+Mrs. LaCroix is in her 21st year with the Fort Wayne Children’s Choir.
 A native of Minnesota, she received a Bachelor of Arts in Education from Concordia University in River Forest, IL.
 She received additional training in the child’s voice, conducting, and Level One Kodály Certification at the University of St. Thomas in St. Paul, MN.
 She has operated a private piano and flute studio and taught music education at IPFW, Unity Lutheran School, and with Southwest Allen County Schools.
 She is currently a music education specialist and band director at Holy Cross Lutheran School.
 Her oldest two daughters are alumnae of the FWCC, and her youngest daughter is a member of the FWCC.

 Kathy Coulter, Accompanist for Apprentice Choir

 Mrs. Coulter has been with the FWCC for seven years.
 She received a Bachelor of Music at the College of Wooster in Ohio and a Masters of Art in Music Education at Montclair State University in New Jersey.
 She taught music for many years in New Jersey, New York, Iowa, and Indiana, most recently at Canterbury School in Fort Wayne.
 She is currently teaching preschool at the SonShine Christian Academy in Fort Wayne, thoroughly enjoying her class of three year- olds.
 She lives in Auburn with her husband, Scott, two of their three adult children, and four cats.